How To Get Rid Of Toilet Odor

 - Your toilet tank is dirty due to mold or rust

 - Your dishes are cloudy or dull after being washed

 - You have a yellow-white crust that has formed on faucets and pipes

 - You see the yellow-white crust inside your coffee maker or tea kettle

 - Soap scum has developed on shower curtains and tiles

-If your toilet tanks are not clean and full of rust or mold, or if you are having another plumbing issue that you would like resolved, feel free to contact A-1 Sewer & Septic Service Inc. to schedule a service call!
+If your toilet tanks are not clean and full of rust, mold or mildew, or if you are having another plumbing problem resolved, then look no further and contact A-1 Sewer & Septic Service Inc. to schedule a service call!
 Having a professional service investigate, track down and repair the cause of toilet odors gives you peace of mind that it was done right the first time, and may even come with a warranty.